raonslab2/freerouting/docs/command_line_arguments.md

   Sets the dialog confirmation timeout:
   - Specifies the number of seconds before dialogs proceed with the default action.
   - Default is `20` seconds.

+- **`-ea`**
+  Explicitly opts in to sending anonymous analytics for the current run.
+Analytics are disabled by default.

 - **`-da`**
   Disables the collection of anonymous analytics data.